 Wellbeing and health are topics that are often over-looked by men.
 Men's Health Week is a great time to think about your overall wellbeing.
-This year the theme is It's Time for a DIY Man MOT.
-For more information about the link click here.
+This year the theme is what the NHS offers now and how a strategic approach can make it better.
+For more information click here.